 You Must Prove that an ‘Unconstitutional Action’ Caused You Harm

 One of the most important things to remember in a prison or jail abuse lawsuit is that the plaintiff is pursuing a civil rights claim.
 In order to hold an Illinois or federal prison liable through a section 1983 claim, a plaintiff must be able to prove that an ‘unconstitutional action’ caused them harm.
-If your constitutional rights were violated in prison and you suffered harm, you have a right to take legal action against the government.
+If your constitutional rights were violated as a jail or prison inmate and you suffered harm, you have a right to take legal action against the government.

-Proving liability in a prison abuse claim can be challenging.
+Proving liability in a prison abuse or jail neglect claim can be challenging.
 Beyond that, navigating the claims process, including dealing with administrative rules and procedures, is notoriously complicated.
-If you or your loved one was harmed, injured, or abused in a state or federal prison, it is imperative that you consult with an experienced Illinois civil rights attorney as soon as possible.
+If you or your loved one was harmed, injured, or abused in a state prison or federal prison , it is imperative that you consult with an experienced Illinois civil rights attorney as soon as possible.
 For more information on this area of law, see our civil rights overview.